rust-tw/advent-of-code/2022/04/pan93412/README.md

 # Pan's solution of AoC 2022 Day 4

-The performance-oriented and well-engineered solution.
+The well-engineered and extensible solution.

 ## Run